Siteimprove/alfa/docs/review/api/alfa-style.api.md

 // src/longhands.ts:200:7 - (ae-incompatible-release-tags) The symbol ""border-end-end-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:201:7 - (ae-incompatible-release-tags) The symbol ""border-end-start-radius"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:202:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:202:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:202:7 - (ae-incompatible-release-tags) The symbol ""border-image-outset"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:203:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:203:7 - (ae-incompatible-release-tags) The symbol ""border-image-repeat"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:204:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:204:7 - (ae-incompatible-release-tags) The symbol ""border-image-slice"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:205:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:205:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:205:7 - (ae-incompatible-release-tags) The symbol ""border-image-source"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:206:7 - (ae-forgotten-export) The symbol "Specified" needs to be exported by the entry point index.d.ts
-// src/longhands.ts:206:7 - (ae-forgotten-export) The symbol "Computed" needs to be exported by the entry point index.d.ts
 // src/longhands.ts:206:7 - (ae-incompatible-release-tags) The symbol ""border-image-width"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:207:7 - (ae-incompatible-release-tags) The symbol ""border-inline-end-color"" is marked as @public, but its signature references "Longhand" which is marked as @internal
 // src/longhands.ts:208:7 - (ae-incompatible-release-tags) The symbol ""border-inline-end-style"" is marked as @public, but its signature references "Longhand" which is marked as @internal